Financial Trauma

 The Shame Cycle

+One of the most damaging aspects of financial trauma is shame.
 People often blame themselves for situations that involved factors far beyond their control.

 Breaking this cycle often begins with understanding that financial hardship does not define personal worth.